kasselhingee/sqreg-diagnostic-plots/README.md

 ## Background
-In ordinary least squares regression we often create residual plots to check that residuals have the correct behavious (centered on zero and constant variance).
+In ordinary least squares regression we often create residual plots to check that residuals have the correct behaviour (centered on zero and constant variance).
 If this is not the case then we must modify the model.

 For quantile regression of the Qth quantile, the equivalent is that the residuals should have a Qth quantile of zero.